mattrude/wp-theme-milly/README.txt

     * W3 compliance
     * Auto set rel=lightbox for images when lightbox support is enabled
-    * "« Older Entries" link on main page when there are not any

 Options still needed in the Control Panel

-    * Random header image on main page(Yes/No)? o if no, what static image would you like?
-    * Upload new images and display already uploaded images
     * Customisable fav-icon
-    * Category's to display on the main page
-    * Add enable/disable page creation time in footer
-    * Main page title
-    * Clean-up robots.txt options

 Known Bugs